project-error/projecterror.dev/docs/npwd/start/Intro.md

   - Call anyone from anywhere.
 - [Camera](https://i.imgur.com/Fk6wQkg.png)
   - Take pictures of oneself or your surroundings.
-  - All pictures save to the gallery where they can be retrieved with a copyable link.
+  - All pictures save to the gallery where they can be retrieved with a copy-able link.
   - As of v1.0, there is currently [two photo modes](https://i.imgur.com/pole8bA.jpeg) for front/rear camera.
 - [Contacts](https://i.imgur.com/Qxs35rj.png)
   - Add a phone number to your contacts for easier access.